JhengLu/JhengLu.github.io/_pages/about.md

 Hello!

 I'm Jiaheng Lu, a second-year master's student at the University of Michigan, Ann Arbor, majoring in Electrical and Computer Engineering.
-My research interests include disaggregated memory, ML systems, ML for systems, and energy efficiency in cloud computing.
+My research interests include disaggregated memory, Machine Learning systems and energy efficiency in cloud computing.

 I'm fortunate to work with [Prof. Mosharaf Chowdhury](https://symbioticlab.org/people/) on [QoS-aware CXL-enabled tiered memory systems](#link_to_paper), and with [Prof. Ang Chen](https://web.eecs.umich.edu/~chenang/) on a [co-simulation framework for the infrastructure nexus](#Link_to_paper).